 I feel that paintings are born, and they die.
 A painting dies when it stops being worked on.
 Its life has come to a halt and it is stuck as it is; beautiful, unfinished, ugly.
 The same is true for us.
 We aren’t fully alive if we stop working on ourselves.
 We are hiding.
 Avoiding.
 Scared to make shit.
 We are all on a journey and there’s gonna be some shit.
 We cannot control how we are painted.
-It’s impossible to control the layers that are added to our life.
-We can connect with the Divine that’s painting us and birth what needs to be born in each moment as it comes.
+We try but, it’s impossible to control the layers that are added to our life.
+We can control connecting with the Divine that’s painting us and try to flow with what needs to be born in each moment as it comes.
 Do we need more understanding, compassion, truth, strength to get through or blend together the layer that was added to our life in this moment?
 These graces are like our painting tools, there for us to utilize whenever we need them.

-By magical painting I don’t mean perfect, the most beautiful, the most expensive.
-I mean magical because we are living in connection.
-Knowing life circumstances are impersonal.
-It’s sometimes gonna look and feel like shit.
-Other times it’s going to look and feel beautiful, we can try to go with that flow and know they are both a necessary part of the whole.
-We create a personal intimate connection to our life flow by connecting with the divine and allowing these necessary layers to flow in and out, show gratitude for them and not be attached to them.
+In knowing life circumstances are impersonal, it’s sometimes gonna look and feel like shit and other times it’s going to look and feel beautiful, we can try to go with that flow and know they are both a necessary part of the whole.
+We create a personal intimate connection to our life flow by connecting with the divine and allowing these necessary layers to flow in and out.
+We can show gratitude for them and not be attached to them.
 As this is the nature of the journey.

 Thanks for reading, I’d love to hear from you!